 There’s a reason why dogs are known as ‘man’s best friend.’ they’re loyal, lovely and the perfect companion for all situations, making them a true, important part of someone’s life.

 But it’s not all fun and games; dogs are a hard, time-consuming commitment that will see a lot of your spare time consumed.
 But in reality, would you have it any other way?

-The Cockalier is the cross breed of a Cavalier King Charles and the Cocker Spaniel.
+The Cockalier is the crossbreed of a Cavalier King Charles and the Cocker Spaniel.

-The Cavalier King Charles was a royal dog which King Charles II was particularly fond of, and the Cocker Spaniel was primarily a hunting dog that could work in almost any type of environment.
+The Cavalier King Charles was a royal dog that King Charles II was particularly fond of, and the Cocker Spaniel was primarily a hunting dog that could work in almost any type of environment.

 So what does that make the Cockalier?
 Well, you could say it is the knight of dogs considering its technically a royal hunter, but in reality, it’s a loyal, caring and smart dog that wants nothing more than to please its owner.